bchtrue/Commercium-Masternode-Setup/README.md

 After connection enter your username and password then you will see linux shell.

 #### _0. (not neccessory step).
+Run as regular user not root.

 For securety purposes you can run your masternode as regular linux user, not `root`.
 If you want this then create new user `adduser cmmuser` (run as root) and then connect to your VPS with Putty again and login with this new user login and password._

 #### 1. Enter this commands at linux shell: